kisdtapaswini/TRAssignment/README.md

 Client: code for the widget

 Server: code for the server component
+To start the server
+1. Go inside Server directory

+2. Run `npm i` to install all required packages.

+3. Then Run server using `npm run serve`

 Id of any parent container can be passed to the widget via a script tag, as shown in the sample HTML